JustDragon5582/QuadGUITry/README.md

 What must be done

 Generally:
 I must create not too ugly GUI that will create the interface for the QUAD user.
+Model-View-Controller (MVC)

 Specs:
 1. The code must be as suitable for raspberry pi 4 executable file. (.exe)